nexoedge/nexoedge/k8s/Readme.md

 Each of the 'app:nexoedge-agent-1' and 'app:nexoedge-agent-2' application runs a Nexoedge agent (with two storage containers), which registers to the Nexoedge proxy through the 'svc:nexoedge-internal-proxy' service.
 They expose the data access interfaces to the Nexoedge proxy through 'svc:nexoedge-agent-1' and 'svc:nexoedge-agent-2' services.

+This example also includes an optional part that demonstrates the provision of Kubernetes persistent volumes from Nexoedge using the [SMB CSI driver](https://github.com/kubernetes-csi/csi-driver-smb/).

 ## Pre-requisites